FAQs Regarding the Conflict of Commitment and Reportable Outside Activities Policy

 - Service on an advisory council or scientific advisory board of a company or organization other than a state or federal agency

-- Volunteer work that involves a commitment of time that may interfere with the employee's ability to fulfill his or her responsibilities to the University
+- Volunteer work that involves a commitment of time that may interfere with the employee's ability to fulfill their responsibilities to the University

 - For exempt employees, including faculty members, any other employment with or service to an outside entity where compensation in the form of money, services, goods or other consideration of value is received